fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 If we try to create an invalid person, for example by using a name that already exists in the application, nothing happens.
 The person is not added to the application, but we also do not receive any error message.

 Earlier, we defined a check on the server that prevents adding another person with the same name and throws an error in such a situation.
 However, the error is not yet handled in the frontend.
-Using the _onError_ [option](https://www.apollographql.com/docs/react/api/react/hooks/#params-2) of the _useMutation_ hook, it is possible to register an error handler function for mutations.
+Using the <code>onError</code> [option](https://www.apollographql.com/docs/react/api/react/hooks/#params-2) of the <code>useMutation</code> hook, it is possible to register an error handler function for mutations.

 Let’s register an error handler for the mutation.
-The <i>PersonForm</i> component receives a _setError_ function as a prop, which is used to set a message indicating the error:
+The <i>PersonForm</i> component receives a <code>setError</code> function as a prop, which is used to set a message indicating the error:

 ```js